BLCM/bl3mods/Apocalyptech/README.md

   is the Week 4 event, as sent by GBX itself.
 - `better_rare_spawn_hunt_stripped.txt` - This is a stripped-down version of
   the Week 2 event which now *just* focuses on making sure that all rare spawns will spawn at 100% instead.
+Also makes most of the vehicle rare spawns more common, with the exception of Skagzilla (though note that those just have an increased chance, not guaranteed).
 - `better_eridium_event.txt` - This is a better (ie: OP and cheaty) version of the Week 3 event, which increases the Eridium drop rates even further, *vastly* reduces the customization costs at Earl's, and reduces the Eridium